 If a chair has wobbly legs, check to see if it can be fixed.
 Cracks or stapled legs are never a good sign, and it can be hard to replace missing parts, especially if the piece is many years old.

-Heavily Use Upholstered Furniture
+Heavily Used Upholstered Furniture

 It is generally better to walk away from upholstered furniture that has been heavily used.
-Lumps on a sofa seat or back are enough to tell you that it will be uncomfortable to sit on.
+Lumps on a sofa seat or back are enough to tell that it will be uncomfortable to sit on.
 Saggy pillows are difficult to fix, too.

-When Furniture Smells
+Furniture That Smells

-If you find the smell unpleasant, avoid that piece of furniture, especially if it is upholstered.
-You may end up with the rest of your room smelling like that too.
+If a piece of furniture smells unpleasant, avoid it, especially if it is upholstered.
+Otherwise, the rest of the room may end up smelling like that too.

-Sometimes a seller might misrepresent the furniture and ask for a price that is not fair for the condition or type.
+Sometimes, a seller might misrepresent the furniture and ask for a price that is not fair for the condition or type.
 For instance, often any old furniture is called an antique.
 To be an antique, the furniture has to be more than 100 years old.
-Research trusted buying guides for prices if you are going antiquing or looking for an old style that is having a moment, such as midcentury modern.
+Research trusted buying guides for prices if you are going antiquing or looking for an old style that is having a moment, such as mid-century modern.

-If It Has Been Recalled By the CPSC
+If It Has Been Recalled by the CPSC

 It is best to avoid buying used nursery furniture.
 Most cribs made before 2011 are unsafe and have resulted in injuries and deaths.
 Why even risk it?
-Check out saferproducts.gov for lists of recalled products to make sure you are not buying one.
+Check out SaferProducts.gov for lists of recalled products to make sure you are not buying one.